Ceridan/data-engineering-projects/03-data-warehouse/README.md

 Project goals summary:

-- Setup and run the Amazon Redshift cluster in the AWS.
 - Create data model in Amazon Redshift includes staging area for raw date and star schema for analytic queries.
 - Build ETL pipeline to load raw data from Amazon S3 storage to the staging area and then load data from staging area to the star schema tables.
 - Prepare dashboard with examples of analytic queries against relational database.